Bus Accident: How to Write a Report

 Types of Bus Accidents

-There are many types of busses and bussing companies that can be involved in a crash.
+Many types of busses and bus companies can be involved in a crash.
 It’s not just public city busses.

-• Public bussing services: These are the publicly-owned buses belonging to municipalities, school districts, and other types of government-run bus systems.
+• Public Bus services: These are the publicly-owned buses belonging to municipalities, school districts, and other types of government-run bus systems.

 • Private transportation companies: These are private bus companies and transportation services, such as shuttle buses, taxis, airport shuttles, etc.